emoblazeXD/Stable-Coin-Distribution-and-Ownership-Analysis/README.md

 # Stable-Coin-Distribution-and-Ownership-Analysis
-Data Analysis Project on Stable Coins using Python libraries such as Pandas, Numpy, Matplotlib
+Data Analysis Project on Stable Coins using Python libraries such as Pandas, Numpy, Matplotlib on Kaggle Stable Coin Dataset.